 Getting your ESA decision after the assessment

-After your assessment, an ESA decision maker will look at the recommendation made by the assessor and use it to decide if you can get ESA.
+After your assessment, someone from the Department for Work and Pensions (DWP) will look at the recommendation made by the assessor and use it to decide if you can get ESA.

 If you’re going to get ESA, you’ll be put into one of these 2 groups: